Peloño Forest

 - IBP index IBP index: 105

-- Type of route Type of route: Ida y Vuelta
+- Type of route Type of route: Round trip

 - Return by Train Return by Train: No

-Its canopy of hundred-year-old beech trees invites you to a peaceful immersion in nature, where the light filters silently through the trees.
-Ideal in autumn for its colourfulness and perfect for everyone, as it allows you to adapt the distance according to your desire to walk.
+Its canopy of centuries-old beech trees invites you to immerse yourself peacefully in nature, where the light filters silently through the trees.
+Ideal in autumn for its vibrant colours and perfect for everyone, as you can adjust the distance to suit how far you fancy walking.

-To walk through the Peloño Forest is to enter one of the largest and best preserved beech forests in Asturias, an authentic natural sanctuary within the Ponga Natural Park.
-This linear route of about 14 kilometres starts at the spectacular viewpoint of Les Bedules.
-From this point, equipped with a wooden footbridge adapted for people with reduced mobility, you can enjoy a unique panoramic view of the Ponga valley on one side and the imposing Picos de Europa on the other.
+A walk through the Peloño Forest takes you into one of the largest and best-preserved beech forests in Asturias, a true natural sanctuary within the Ponga Natural Park.
+This linear route, some 14 kilometres each way, begins at the spectacular Les Bedules viewpoint.
+From this point, which features a wooden walkway adapted for people with reduced mobility, you can enjoy a unique panoramic view: towards the Ponga Valley on one side, and towards the imposing Picos de Europa on the other.

-The route follows the old Camín de los Arrieros, a wide, well-signposted track with a comfortable surface, which goes deep into the heart of the beech forest.
-The atmosphere is cool and peaceful, accompanied by the song of birds such as woodpeckers and jays, while through the forest clearings you can enjoy unparalleled views of the surrounding mountains.
+The route follows the old Camín de los Arrieros, a wide, well-signposted track with a comfortable surface, which winds its way into the heart of the beech forest.
+The atmosphere is cool and peaceful, accompanied by the song of birds such as woodpeckers and jays, whilst unrivalled views of the surrounding mountains filter through the forest clearings.

-After about 3 km of walking you reach the Granceno pass, with a fountain and a short detour that leads to a hundred-year-old beech tree, a living symbol of the passing of time.
-As you go on, the beech trees give way to scattered oaks until you reach the imposing Roblón de Bustiello, a monumental sessile oak that has become one of the landmarks of the route.
+After a walk of around 3 km, you reach Collado Granceno, with a fountain and a short detour leading to a centuries-old beech tree, a living symbol of the passage of time.
+As we continue, the beech trees give way to scattered oak trees until we reach the imposing Roblón de Bustiello, a monumental pedunculate oak that has become one of the route’s landmarks.

-Further on, the path leads to Collada Guaranga, the northern boundary of the beech forest, where there are old machine gun nests from the Civil War, and from where you can see the peak of Sen de los Mulos.
-From here you can continue on to the Arcenorio plain, below Peña Ten, an extensive pastoral area where the hermitage of the same name stands, surrounded by huts and high mountain flowers such as gentians.
+Further on, the path leads to Collada Guaranga, the northern boundary of the beech forest, where you’ll find old machine-gun nests from the Spanish Civil War, and from where you can see the Sen de los Mulos peak.
+From here, you can continue on to the Arcenorio meadow, beneath Peña Ten, a vast pastoral landscape where the chapel of the same name stands, surrounded by huts and high-mountain flowers such as gentians.

-Although the complete round trip totals some 28 kilometres, it is not necessary to go all the way to the end.
-The track allows you to adapt the route according to your time and strength, which makes it an excellent option for families or hikers who simply wish to go a little way into the Peloño beech forest, without renouncing its beauty and tranquillity.
+Although the full round-trip route is around 28 kilometres, it is not necessary to go all the way to the end.
+The track allows you to adapt the route according to the time you have and your stamina, making it an excellent option for families or walkers who simply wish to explore a section of the Peloño beech forest, without missing out on its beauty and tranquillity.

-- It runs through the Natural Park and Biosphere Reserve of Ponga, and through the ZEC and ZEPA Ponga-Amieva of the Natura 2000 Network.
+- It runs through the Ponga Natural Park and Biosphere Reserve, and through the Ponga-Amieva Special Area of Conservation (SAC) and Special Protection Area (SPA) within the Natura 2000 network

 Basic tips before going into the mountains